AmazingAmpharos/OoT-Randomizer/README.md

     * Logic Notes contains notes on how the logic was constructed.
     * Tricks contains video links to tricks that may be required.
     * Oddities contains other miscellaneous oddities of Glitched Logic.
-* Hotrod Rolling Goron no longer checks for Bomb Bag.
-* Wearing bunny hood increases running speed.
-* Duplicate Bottle with Letter added to plentiful item pool.
-* Every generic grotto gossip stone has their own hint.
-* Meg (Purple Forest Temple Poe) dies in one hit.
-* Desert Colossus Hands are now logically part of Spirit Temple
-* Gossip stone added to Lake Hylia to change water level after beating Morpha to keep dungeon entrance accessible with Gold Scales.
-  * Entering Water Temple with Gold Scale and Longshot is now always in logic.

-#### New Option
 * Randomize Main Rules option.
 * Filter dropdown to Location Exclusion dropdown.
 * Allow customization of Navi inner and outer glow.